OliverDJ/fable-simple-counter-app/README.md

     |> Program.withReactBatched "app"
     |> Program.run
 ```
+*NOTE*:
+In the step regarding index.html I told you to remember the `id="app"`.
+This is where we need that id-string.
-NOTE: The string "app" in `Program.withReactBatched "app"`must correspond with the id="app" in index.html
+The string `"app"` in `Program.withReactBatched "app"`must correspond with `id="app"` in index.html fot the program to work.

 ## Run package managment installations